tigran123/quantum-infodynamics/README.md

 This repository contains the programs and any other materials related to Quantum Infodynamics.

-* dynamics [MAIN]--- Tools for simulating any [info]dynamical system on both the quantum and classical level
+* dynamics [MAIN] --- Tools for simulating any [info]dynamical system on both the quantum and the classical level, relativistic and non-relativistic

-* classical-mechanics/pendulum --- Mathematical Pendulum Simulator (GUI, using Qt)
+* classical-mechanics/pendulum --- Mathematical Pendulum Simulator (GUI, using Qt5)

 For more information see the project's website at http://quantuminfodynamics.com

 ### Tested with the following versions:

-* Python 3.7.0
+* Python 3.8.0

-* numpy 1.15.1
+* numpy 1.18.1

-* scipy 1.1.0
+* scipy 1.4.0

-* matplotlib 2.2.3
+* matplotlib 3.1.3

-* PyFFTW 0.10.4
+* PyFFTW 0.12.0

-* PyQt5 5.11.2
+* PyQt5 5.13.2

 ### Minimal pre-requisites for using our python programs